kyldvs/books/README.md

 # Books

-This is primarily for my personal use to track books I've read.

-Links are generally to other markdown files listing books in a series and upcoming publications.
+This is primarily for my personal use to track my books.
+Links are to other markdown files listing books in a series and upcoming publications.
 Links do not contain spoilers unless I call that out.

 # Quick links